EPFL-Center-for-Imaging/yolo-workshop/docs/index.md

-# Object Detection with Ultralytics YOLO
+# Object Detection with YOLO

 In this workshop, we'll go through the steps of acquiring images, annotating them, training an object detection model, and testing it in real time on our USB microscopes.